stack-tracer/stacktracer/README.md

 **stacktracer /s 20 /i 500 iexplore**

-`Above command captures 20 samples where each sample is 500 milli seconds apart from w3wp.exe process.`
+`Above command captures 20 samples where each sample is 500 milli seconds apart from iexplore.exe process.`